 Here at WOA, you will study: Shakespeare's Macbeth; Charles Dickens' A Christmas Carol; J.B.
-Priestley's An Inspector Calls, or Blood Brothers by Willy Russell: and AQA's Power and Conflict Cluster of poetry as well as an unseen poetry unit.
+Priestley's An Inspector Calls; and AQA's Power and Conflict Cluster of poetry as well as an unseen poetry unit.
 We feel that our range of texts provides you with exam content that is accessible, inspiring and most importantly that you, as young people, can relate to.